 Manufacturing: Toyota’s Production System

-- Approach: Cross-trained production teams with both specialized skills and broader system understanding
+- Approach: Cross-trained production teams with specialized skills and broader system understanding

 - Implementation: Regular rotation through connected processes and mentor-based knowledge transfer